 How to get PPP loan forgiveness

 To qualify for loan forgiveness, there are some criteria you have to meet.

 The first is related to timing.
-To be eligible for forgiveness, you need to spend your PPP funding within an 8 week period of receiving it.
+To be eligible for forgiveness, you need to spend your PPP funding within 8 – 24 weeks of receiving it.
 You can continue to spend your funding after this, but don’t expect PPP loan forgiveness for these expenses.